tutu0012/FusionMC/README.md

 # How to use (IDEs, modifying)

 - 1. download the project here
-- 2. open the project on a IDE
+- 2. open the project in an IDE
 - 3. do whatever you want to do with it!

 # Want to contribute?